 switch-2 would also be DOWN:

 The overall state of the aggregation thereby goes from WARN to CRIT.
-At the same time the state’s colour is backed by a checked pattern.
+At the same time the state’s color is backed by a checked pattern.
 This pattern indicates to you that the real state is actually different.
 This is not always the case, because some changes in a host or service are no longer relevant to the overall condition — for example, if the one in question is already CRIT.

 You can use this 'what if?' analysis in several ways, for example: